Botanical Name: Salvia Officinalis.

 Garden sage (Salvia Officinalis) prospers in an alkaline soil in full sun.
 It is commonly found in dry banks and rocky soil.

 It is quite simple to grow garden sage from seeds which are usually easy to come by.

-Plant Description: Garden sage is a fragrant shrub with silver-green leaves.
+Plant Description: The plant is a fragrant shrub with silver-green leaves.
 It may reach a height of 60 centimeters and a spread of 45 centimeters.

 It has a woody stem and blue to purplish flowers.
-This plant The garden sage plant flowers in mid-summer.
+The plant flowers in midsummer.

 Plant Parts Used: The flowers and leaves can be dried for herbal uses, although the leaves are most commonly used.